JKorf/Binance.Net/README.md

 ## Release notes
+* Version 2.2.5 - 24 jan 2018
+	* Added optional automated checking of trading rules when placing an order
+	* Fix for default logger not writing on a new line
+	* Simplified internal defaults

 * Version 2.2.4 - 23 jan 2018
 	* Fix for RateLimit type in GetExchangeInfo
 	* Split the BinanceSymbolFilter in 3 classes